tmsinch/conversations_api/SMS/sms_chanel.md

+---
+title: Send SMS
+excerpt: >-
+   Learn how to set up and send a message with SMS and Conversation API.
+hidden: true
+---

 # Add an SMS Channel to your Conversations API App
-Hello!
-For this tutorial you will learn how to add an SMS channel to your Sinch Conversations APi Application.
+In this section you will learn how to add an SMS channel to your Sinch Conversations APi Application.
 You can an your SMS channel one of two ways, either programatically via Sinch Conversations API or through the [Sinch online portal](https://dashboard.sinch.com).
 Before we begin here are a few items you should already have:

 1. A text enabled *long code* or a *short code* registered with Sinch.
 2. Access to the Sinch dashboard where you manage your long code or short code.